 (e) the placing of false valuations on the customers’ commercial property assets using “tame” firms of chartered surveyors, which are alleged to include Graham & Sibbald in Edinburgh

 Through such mechanisms banks, including RBS, are able to make out that business customers are “in breach” of loan-to-value agreements and/or covenants.
-In the case of RBS the evidence from several hundred case studies assembled by Tomlinson, and more thna 60 I am aware of myself, suggests a pattern of abuse which, while perhaps not systematic, is systemic.
+In the case of RBS, the evidence from several hundred case studies assembled by Tomlinson, and more than 60 I am aware of myself, suggests a pattern of abuse which, while perhaps not systematic, is certainly systemic.

 Legally or otherwise, the alleged pattern of abuse permits the bank to transfer targeted business customers’ accounts to its “recovery and restructuring” unit GRG.
 While it is sometimes dressed up as a “hospital” or “intensive care unit” intended to help distressed corporate borrowers back onto their feet, it is nothing of the sort.
 Once a business is in GRG, it is saddled with additional fees and charges, often for wholly spurious reasons.
 The bank often imposes amateurish and unqualified “consultants” posing as advisers who charge £1000 a day plus, seemingly with a view to further destabilising the business customer.

 Once a client firm has been “zombified” and milked for fees and its carcass is of no further use to the bank, it can be put into administration.
 There is not enough space to go into the iniquities that can arise from collusion between RBS and large accountancy firms including PWC, Ernst & Young and KPMG during administrations and receiverships, but suffice to say these parties have been known not to act in the interests of all the affected companies’ creditors.